dnkmmr69420/systemwide-gentoo-prefix-documentation/README.md

 # systemwide gentoo prefix installation documentation

+Warning: this may not be 100% secure but you need root privleges to install packages into that directory

 Here is some documentation to install gentoo prefix for all users

 1. create a new user by typing this